 The apple always tumbles far from the tree, but we as humans often kick it back to where it came from.
 Built into the life cycle of an apple tree is a schedule of mutation that guarantees the fruit's genetic diversity.
 From seed to tree to fruit and then back to seed, the natural life of an apple is periodically altered to create new strains of its predecessors.

-m the resulting tree will not be the same Fuji apples.
+If a seed from a Fuji apple is planted, the fruit from the resulting tree will not be the same Fuji apples.
 This latest fruit will differ from its predecessor in taste, texture, luster, and size.
 The only guarantee is that this tree will not produce the same Fuji apples.

 Somewhere between the flesh of the fruit and the seed there is a historic miscommunication that has greatly benefited both the biological species of the apple and the many creatures that may choose to graze from their branches.
 There lingers a question of how a fruit so determined to mutate could be farmed in massive uniform orchards.
 One apple typically holds about 5-13 seeds, so in groves with hundreds of trees it becomes impossible to naturally seed a uniform strain, which highlights the surprisingly medical realities of the apple industry.
 An apple orchardist's job could be likened to a business of prosthetics or more accurately transplants.